 University of Minnesota Director of Golf John Harris resigned Friday after less than a year on the job amid a pending lawsuit alleging discrimination and hiring under false pretenses.

-The University issued a press release late Friday afternoon announcing Harris’ decision to step down after less than a year on the job.
+The University issued a press release late Friday afternoon announcing Harris’ decision to step down.

 The release made no mention of the lawsuit, and quoted Harris as saying, “My wife and I are looking forward to spending more time on travels and pursuits that are not so focused on golf.
 I feel that it is best for the University and the golf program for another coach to move forward to build on the current positive performance momentum in the program.”

 In a subsequent email to the Pioneer Press, Harris claimed he is being “defamed” by Brenny and her lawyers for financial gain and that his decision to resign was unrelated to the scandal.

 The complaint, filed against him and the University’s Board of Regents in January by former Gophers associate women’s golf coach Katie Brenny, alleges that after hiring Brenny last August, Harris forbade her from fully carrying out her duties as an associate head coach and instead deferred those duties to the team’s director of instruction — and Harris’ son-in-law — Ernie Rose.

 Harris hired Brenny to serve as a figurehead while he groomed Rose as his heir apparent, said Brenny, her lawyer Donald Mark, Jr. and multiple sources closely connected with the program to the Minnesota Daily last year when it broke the news of Harris’ alleged misconduct.